nachifur/RDDM/README.md

 }
 ```
 ## Contact
-Please contact Jiawei Liu if there is any question (liujiawei18@mails.ucas.ac.cn).
+Please contact Liangqiong Qu (https://liangqiong.github.io/) or Jiawei Liu (liujiawei18@mails.ucas.ac.cn) if there is any question.